 Let’s start with the numbers.

-“Canada’s air transport sector – of which airports are a big part – adds $35 billion to Canada’s GDP,” says Daniel-Robert Gooch, president of the Canadian Airports Council, “and we handle more than 133 million passengers per year.”
+“Canada’s air transport sector – of which airports are a big part – adds $35 billion to Canada’s GDP,” says Daniel-Robert Gooch, president of the Canadian Airports Council, “and we handled more than 140 million passengers in 2016, up from 133 million in 2015.”

 But the economic impact of Canadian airports goes deeper than raw data.
 Canada is a trading nation, and enormous swaths of our economy depend on exports.
 Airports are the lynchpin of those economic flows.
 “Air cargo accounts for only 3% of the volume of goods moved in Canada,” says Gooch, “yet also accounts for a whopping 35% of the estimated value of those goods.
 It’s an indication of how important airports are.”